logo-image

 Is water cremation more expensive?

-Generally the cost for aquamation is more than flame cremation, because the process takes longer, and the equipment is more costly.
+Generally the cost for aquamation cremation is more than flame cremation, because the process takes longer, and the equipment is more costly.
 However, currently Interra Green Burial by Mueller Memorial is charging the same amount for water cremation as Mueller Memorial does for flame cremation to encourage more people to consider the more eco-friendly cremation option.

 Is water cremation legal in the US?